appbaseio/reactivesearch/content/docs/reactivesearch/vue/result/ReactiveList.md

     applies a default query to the result component.
 This query will be run when no other components are being watched (via React prop), as well as in conjunction with the query generated from the React prop.
 The function should return a query.

 -   **distinctField** `String` [optional]
     This prop returns only the distinct value documents for the specified field.
 It is equivalent to the `DISTINCT` clause in SQL.
 It internally uses the collapse feature of Elasticsearch.
 You can read more about it over [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/collapse-search-results.html).

 -   **distinctFieldConfig** `Object` [optional]
     This prop allows specifying additional options to the `distinctField` prop.
 Using the allowed DSL, one can specify how to return K distinct values (default value of K=1), sort them by a specific order, or return a second level of distinct values. `distinctFieldConfig` object corresponds to the `inner_hits` key's DSL.
 You can read more about it over [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/collapse-search-results.html).

+-   **index** `String` [optional]
+    The index prop can be used to explicitly specify an index to query against for this component.
+It is suitable for use-cases where you want to fetch results from more than one index in a single ReactiveSearch API request.
+The default value for the index is set to the `app` prop defined in the ReactiveBase component.

+    > Note: This only works when `enableAppbase` prop is set to true in `ReactiveBase`.

 ```html
 <reactive-list